chandresh-pancholi/developer-to-engineer/README.md

 [Programmer's Guide to Homogeneous Coordinates](https://hackernoon.com/programmers-guide-to-homogeneous-coordinates-73cbfd2bcc65)

-[Everything you need to know about HTTP security headers](https://blog.appcanary.com/2017/http-security-headers.html) - Overview of HTTP headers to keep your site secure
+[Everything you need to know about HTTP security headers](https://blog.appcanary.com/2017/http-security-headers.html) - Summary of HTTP headers to keep your site secure

 [A brief history of “type”](http://arcanesentiment.blogspot.co.uk/2015/01/a-brief-history-of-type.html) - The history of the use of the word type in programming

+[What every computer science major should know](http://matt.might.net/articles/what-cs-majors-should-know/) - Overview of required knowledge for the CS field

 ### Floating point